tanishiking/bazel-presentation/slides.md

 <!--
-Some people may think that writing build settings should be left to those who are familiar with bazel and not to themselves.
+So the key of success for Bazel migration is that all team members know Bazel

-Here's the case study by Japanese largest social game developer introduced Bazel and couldn't fit with Bazel way
+I know the case study by Japanese largest social game developer company introduced Bazel but switch back to make and one reason is team members didn't learn Bazel and they couldn't write or modify build settings, which is important for Bazel project

+so it's importatnt ot learn Bazel, and we should add learning Bazel to project introduction
 -->

 ---

-Questions so far?
+# Questions so far?
+next we're going to go through Bazel/Scala tutorial

 ---